-Until 2012 primary aggregate reserves were constantly falling (Figure 2).
+Until 2012 primary aggregate reserves were falling (Figure 2).
 This is primarily due to a lack of planning applications coming forward for minerals development to replenish diminishing reserves.
 The increase in 2013 was as a result of planning permission being granted for mineral extraction at Lower Farm, Wasing.
+Extraction at the site has yet to commence, although the operator has confirmed that work is due to start in the next 18-24 months.